London Solicitor Apprenticeship Program

 How to Apply

-If your video interview is successful, you’ll be invited to an assessment day where you will be invited to take part in a variety of group and individual assessments as well as an interview.
-Your experience at an assessment day will vary slightly depending on which position you apply for.
+If you are successful following the Immersive Assessment, you’ll be invited to an assessment day where you'll take part in a variety of group and individual assessments and an interview.

 Continue reading